Fire inspections

 Fire investigation

-All fires resulting in loss, injuries or fatalities must be reported and investigated for cause, origin and circumstances.
+Report any fires resulting in dollar loss, injury or fatalities.
+All fires resulting in the aforementioned criteria must be reported and investigated for cause, origin, and circumstances.
 The fire commissioner’s office uses this information to identify potential hazardous products or make recommendations to the National Building and Fire Codes.